Who I am and how I got here

 I help them uncover what’s really happening.

-And I give them the structure, tools, and support to reset it — with clarity, not overwhelm.
+And I give them the structure, tools, and support to reset it with clarity, not more stress and overwhelm.